xkeshav/color-collector/README.md

 "cssColorCollector.colorInSeparateFile": true
 ```

+note: if this option checked in either of _User Settings_ or _Workspace Settings_ then it will be consider as a true

 ## Features

 - Collect all supported color format such as `hex`, `rgb`, `rgba`, `hsl`, `hsla`, `hwb`, `lab()`, `oklab()`, `lch`, `oklch()`, `color()` and 148 named color.